toptensoftware/moe-js/readme.md

 * Support for embedded code blocks
 * Support for external helper functions
 * Support for partials
-* Support for async templates
+* Support for async templates (use await inside template)
 * Built-in Express integration including support for outer "layouts"
 * Built-in template file cache
 * Simple to use